-Natasha Page studies with Rosa Mannion at the Royal College of Music International Opera Studio.
-She is grateful for the support of the Huffner Scholarship, the Countess of Munster Musical Trust, the Clemence Charitable Trust, the Kathleen Trust, the Mario Lanza Educational Trust and the Josephine Baker Trust.
+British soprano Natasha Page is in her second year at the Royal College of Music International Opera Studio where she holds the Huffner Scholarship.
 Prior to RCM, Natasha studied at the Royal Academy of Music graduating with an MA (Distinction) and DipRAM.

 Natasha recently covered solos for the Royal Ballet’s production of Medusa (Royal Opera House).
 She has performed as a Guest Artist with the Hertford Symphony Orchestra and de Havilland Philharmonic.
 Previous operatic roles include a solo staged production of Les Illuminations - Britten (RCM International Opera Studio), Clarice (Il Mondo della Luna – Haydn, RCMIOS), Dorabella (Cosi fan Tutte - Mozart, Covent Garden Chamber Orchestra), Cleopatra (Julius Caesar – Handel, Kings Opera), and in scenes performances: Norina (Don Pasquale – Donizetti), Mimi (La Boheme – Puccini) and Susanna (Le Nozze di Figaro – Mozart).